gitrdm/rlexer/README.md

 ## Example

-This is a basic example which shows you how to the scanner is called:
+This is a basic example which shows you how the scanner is called:

 ``` r
 library(rlexer)